lovelessless99/lovelessless99/README.md

 ### Enjoy it!

-I share the my github's note on my blog, and make thems more beautiful and readable !
-If there are some error in my article, please let me know, thank you! 😀
+I share my github's note on my blog, and make them more beautiful and readable!
+If there are some errors in my article, please let me know, thank you! 😀

 ## 😄 About me
 ```json